nikola911/mining-bitcoin/README.md

 # mining-bitcoin

-,I would to find a most straight forward approach in to professional mining for bitcoin.
+I would to find a most straight forward approach in to professional mining for bitcoin.